How to Get a Roofing Permit in Florida (4 Steps)

 Tempted to skip the permit for your roofing project to save a little time and money?
 I get it, but it’s a shortcut that can lead to some major headaches down the road.
 Failing to get the proper permits isn’t just a minor oversight; it can have serious financial and legal consequences that far outweigh the initial cost of the permit.
 From hefty fines to trouble with your insurance, the risks are real.
 Let’s walk through exactly what can happen when you decide to bypass this crucial step.

-Fines, Penalties, and Stop-Work Orders
+Facing Fines and Stop-Work Orders

 Local building departments don’t take unpermitted work lightly.
 If they discover your project, you can face significant fines that often cost much more than the permit itself.
 Even worse, they can issue a stop-work order, which immediately halts all construction.
 This order stays in effect until you go through the process of getting the right permits, which can cause long delays and throw your entire project timeline off track.
 Getting the right building department permits from the start is the best way to keep your project moving forward smoothly and avoid these costly interruptions.